-Community supplies vs. individual supplies: what in the world is a teacher to do?
+Community supplies vs. individual supplies: what is an elementary teacher to do?

-Related: If you’re serious about structure and order in your elementary classroom, check out our vast collection of classroom management strategies.
+Related: Check out our collection of classroom management strategies.

-- The teacher has more control over the amount of supplies given to students.
-No one student ends up with 5 glue sticks while another only has one.
+- The teacher has more control over the distributed supplies.
+No one ends up with 5 glue sticks while another only has one.

 - Everyone has the same brand and type of thing.
-There’s minimal fighting over someone with a “special pencil” or “cool eraser”.
+There’s minimal fighting over a “special pencil” or “cool eraser”.

-- Materials can be strategically chosen and placed in caddies at the center of table groups during collaborative work.
-Students don’t have to waste work time digging around for individual supplies.
-Glue, scissors, extra pencils, and whatever else is needed for a particular lesson is in the caddy.
-It works well.
+- Materials can be placed in caddies at the center of table groups during collaborative work.
+Learners don’t have to waste work time digging around for individual materials.

-- Maintaining a container of freshly-sharpened pencils is easy plus super practical.
+- Maintaining a stash of sharpened pencils is easy plus practical.
 You don’t have to worry about who brought pencils and who didn’t.
 If a student needs a pencil, they just grab one and go.

 - At the beginning of the school year, some students arrive to school without supplies for various reasons.
 Community supplies mask the have and have-nots.

 - Some families don’t contribute.
 And then there are those kids who break or damage items frequently.
 It can be frustrating for others.